||Reference and Information Services and Tools/Reference and Information Services

 Offering a broad overview of consequential changes in the landscape of reference services, this guide also provides practical guidance on how to meet the new challenges they present.

 For the past decade, librarians have been lamenting the demise of reference services.
-Encouraging recent research shows that that reference librarians are actually in more demand than ever, but nearly everything about reference has changed—from technologies, tools, and techniques to models of service.
+Encouraging recent research shows that reference librarians are actually in more demand than ever; however, nearly everything about reference has changed-from technologies, tools, and techniques to models of service.